 Parking Violations Bureau

-It is our policy to waive tickets ONLY for overtime violations that are incurred by government officials who are testifying in court or at the Albany Judicial Center.
-All other requests will not be provided consideration in accordance with our standard adjudication policy.
-ANY VIOLATION ISSUED TO YOUR VEHICLE OTHER THAN THE METER/TIMED AREAS WILL NOT BE ACCEPTED, even if they are incurred while on "officially duty".
+It is our policy to waive tickets ONLY for overtime violations with proper proof that are incurred by government officials who are testifying in court or at the Albany Judicial Center (Lodge St).
+All other requests will be provided consideration in accordance with our standard adjudication policy.
+Violations for parking in handicap zones, on sidewalks, in crosswalks, obstructing fire hydrants and similar violations that impact public safety will be enforced, even if they are incurred while on "official duty".
+Any violations received after 20 days of issuance will not be accepted.

 Although City Hall has reopened to the public, due to the pandemic, the City strongly recommends conducting City business by phone, online, mail or email.